Pool Training

 Land Training

-land training is carried out at TFD Fitness, and plays a key part in building the core strength of swimmers, enabling them to swim faster.
+Land training is carried out at Wantage Leisure Centre or the Engine House, depending on the squad, and plays a key part in building the core strength of swimmers, enabling them to swim faster.

 Dress and Behaviour

-TFD is a private Fitness club, which again is shared with paying members - please be as courteous as you are at the leisure centre, and leave TFD's members with a really high opinion of WWHSC.
+The Engine House is a private gym that is shared with paying members.
+Please be as courteous as you are at the leisure centre and leave the Engine House's members with a really high opinion of WWHSC.

-Land Training clothing should be a t-shirt and either shorts, tracksuit bottoms.
-Please remember that swimmers from age 10 to adult will attend and ensure that tshirt slogans are appropriate for that audience.
+Land Training clothing should be a t-shirt and either shorts or tracksuit bottoms.
+Please remember that swimmers from age 10 to adult will attend and ensure that t-shirt slogans are appropriate for that audience.

-TFD supply all of the equipment, just bring yourself, a towel if you prefer and a water bottle.
+All of the equipment required is supplied by the coaches of the session -- just bring yourself, a towel if you prefer, and a water bottle.